yyyaohhh/tp/docs/UserGuide.md

 ```

-Here is an example output for executing the `calculateCAP` command:
+Here is an example output after executing the `calculateCAP` command:

 ```
 Calculated CAP: 3.75